E. Mara Green

 Research Concentrations

-deaf anthropology, disability, interaction, linguistic anthropology, Nepal, semiotics, South Asia
+deaf anthropology, disability, emergent language, interaction, linguistic anthropology, Nepal, ordinary ethics, semiotics, signed languages, South Asia

 Regions